-Have you ever wondered if the position of your lyrical phrase within your music affected the message you were trying to get through to your audience?
+Have you ever wondered if the position of your lyrical phrase within your lyrics and music affected the message you were trying to get through to your audience?

 I’d argue that it does for multiple reasons, but right now I want to show you why it matters for the purpose of highlighting specific words within your lyrical phrases.
 What I am talking about?
 Okay, okay, be patient… I’ll show you.